PascalKieslich/mousetrap/README.md

 Acknowledgments
 ---------------

 We thank Johanna Hepp for helpful comments on the documentation of this package and Monika Wiegelmann for testing a development version.
+This work was supported by the University of Mannheim’s Graduate School of Economic and Social Sciences, which is funded by the German Research Foundation.